Using Themes and Essential Questions to Bring Out the Civics in Social Studies

 For example, the Conflict unit focused on questions like “Why does the United States go to war?” and “Can nations cooperate?”
-You can use any number of conflicts, from the Spanish-American War to World War I to the U.S.-Iraq War, to illuminate these issues.
-Rather than simply studying each conflict in history, organizing the curriculum thematically allows you to select the examples that best illustrate different aspects of a question and force students to grapple with them.
+You can use many different conflicts, from the Spanish-American War to World War I to the U.S.-Iraq War, to illuminate these issues.
+Rather than simply studying each conflict in history, organizing the curriculum thematically allows you to include the examples that best illustrate different aspects of a question and force students to grapple with them.

 By organizing the curriculum thematically, you’re focusing on reading the world.
 A traditional, chronological curriculum tends to put the emphasis on simply reading the “word” of history – the facts and things that happened.